 Twizys go up to 60km/h, but don’t get too excited unless you want to meet some Bermudian police – the speed limit in Bermuda is only 35km/h.
 The only downside of these ‘bermudaful’ cars is that they take about three hours to fully charge, but a full power ‘tank’ will last you for 60-80 km.

 The island is about 40 km long from one end to the other and there are several charging points around it.
 “We’re working on improvements to power and charging.
 Hopefully by next year will have many of them done”, says Piers Carr, the founder and CEO of Current Vehicles.
 Jerome Overbey, General Manager of Current Vehicles, points out another great feature of the Swizy: “Being green and as environmentally friendly as possible is important no matter where you go”.

-Thanks to the generosity of BTA (Bermuda Tourism Authority), I got the chance to have a Twizy for a few days and fell in love with it.
-I have one for you do drive for free for a day if you go to Bermuda – put your name in for the draw I have HERE!
+Thanks to the generosity of BTA (Bermuda Tourism Authority), I got the chance to have a Twizy for a few days and fell in love with it!

 6. Enjoy a Pink Sand Beach in Bermuda: Horseshoe Bay

 No trip to Bermuda is complete without a walk on one of their infamous beautiful pink sand beaches.
 Find your way to the Horseshoe Bay Beach, Tobacco Bay Beach, Elbow Beach, or Warwick Long Bay Beach.

 Why is the Bermuda sand pink?
 There are two explanations: